men1164/petsblog/README.md

 We also have a Veterinary mode, user can verify and activate veterinary mode by uploaded graduated certificate from Faculty of Veterinary Medicine at any university (Mockup System).
 Veterinarian can post a blog that provide knowledge, tips or tricks how to pet your animal perfectly.
 Any users can access these blogs right from Explore page.

 > Please note that this website currently unsupported responsive design.
-Try the demo only on desktop
+Try the demo on desktop only.

 ### [Demo](https://cpe-petsblog.web.app/)